Our history

 2007

-The Connecticut State Department of Energy and Environmental Protection (DEEP) grants $23,200 each to East Haven and Branford for construction of the Shoreline Greenway Trail
+The Connecticut Department of Environmental Protection, through its Recreational Trails Program, granted $23,200 each to East Haven and Branford for trail construction.

 2008

-Connecticut State Bond Commission approves $665,000 in matching funds for federal grant
+Connecticut State Bond Commission approved $665,000 in matching funds for the 2005 federal grant.

 2009